UK breeding a generation of teenage addicts says new study

 Shockingly, 14% of teens have lied to their families to get money to fund this area of spending, with 7% having gone as far as stealing from a relative!
 Regionally the report shows that a staggering 29% of teenagers in London have either lied to or stolen from their parents to fund their vices.

-John Dicey, Global Managing Director & Senior Therapist of Allen Carr Addiction Clinics comments;
+John Dicey, Global Managing Director & Senior Facilitator of Allen Carr Addiction Clinics comments;

-Unless we educate our young people as to the dangers of constant stimulation and consumption, we are sleepwalking towards an epidemic of adulthood addiction in the future.”
+Unless we educate our young people as to the dangers of constant stimulation and consumption, we are sleepwalking toward an epidemic of adulthood addiction in the future.”

 Dicey continues “Make no mistake – technology and social media shouldn’t be demonised – they’re incredibly engaging and useful in our everyday lives – the objective of our study was to establish whether youngsters were moving beyond "normal use" and might therefore become pre-disposed to move on to other addictions later in life.